-The written test will consists of open-ended and multiple-choice questions.
+The written test will consist of open-ended and/or multiple-choice questions.
 The mark is given in thirtieths.
-The questions may have a different weighting based on the complexity of the question and the particular knowledge being tested.
-Zero points will be awarded for each incorrect or missing answer.
-In order to pass the written test and to be admitted to the oral test, a score of 18 or more is required.
+For each correct answer, 1 point will be assigned.
+For every wrong or missing answer 0 points will be assigned.
+In order to pass the written test and to be admitted to the oral test, a score of 15 or more is required.